-The Commission conducts several types of institutional reviews: (1) Candidate Committee reviews of institutions seeking candidacy, (2) Accreditation Committee reviews of institutions seeking initial membership, (3) Reaffirmation Committee reviews of institutions seeking continued accreditation following a comprehensive review, (4) Special Committee reviews of institutions seeking continued accreditation following evaluation of institutional circumstances that are accreditation related, and (5) Substantive Change Committee reviews of institutions seeking approval and continued accreditation following the review of a change of a significant modification or expansion to the institution's nature and scope.
-Each of the above types of reviews has its own evaluation documents and peer review procedures and, except for item 3 dealing with reaffirmation, can be found on the Commission's Web site: www.sacscoc.org.
+The Commission conducts several types of institutional reviews: (1) Candidate Committee reviews of institutions seeking candidacy, (2) Accreditation Committee reviews of candidate institutions seeking initial membership, (3) Reaffirmation Committee reviews of member institutions seeking continued accreditation following a comprehensive review, (4) Special Committee reviews of member institutions seeking continued accreditation following evaluation of institutional circumstances that are accreditation related, and (5) Substantive Change Committee reviews of member institutions seeking approval and continued accreditation following the review of a change of a significant modification or expansion to the institution's nature and scope.
+Each of the above types of reviews has its own evaluation documents and peer review procedures and can be found on the Commission's Web site: www.saccoc.org.

-The process described below is specific to an institution seeking reaffirmation of accreditation.
+The process described below is specific to a member institution seeking reaffirmation of accreditation.